Nikola threatens Hindenburg with litigation, short-seller 'welcomes it'

 "Congrats to Hindenburg for exposing what appears to be a total fraud with $NKLA," Citron tweeted, adding that the short seller will cover half of all legal expenses for Hindenburg. (bit.ly/3hlknn3)

-Nikola’s shares were last down more than 15%, after closing down 11% on Thursday.
+Nikola’s shares were last down 16%, after closing down 11% on Thursday.
 The stock has nearly erased all the gains since Nikola announced a partnership earlier this week with General Motors, which took an 11% stake in the company.

 Nikola has said that it had been “vetted by some of the world’s most credible companies and investors.”